mreider/agilemarkdown/docs/index.md

 ```
 pwd
 /Users/mreider/agileproject/agileproject.wiki/paint-the-house
 cd ..
 ls
 Home.md			_Sidebar.md		my-backlog.md		paint-the-house		paint-the-house.md
 atom paint-the-house.md
 ```

 ![Alt text](https://monosnap.com/image/Gjkt9GCEsYg3u55nks1kdhnqQmavMn.png)

-Use the `am sync` command after you make the change to keep the Github wiki up to date.
-The order will be preserved unless you move a story to a different section or delete a story from the list.

-Moving a story to a different section (hangar to gate) will not work.
+### Syncing the project page

+TL;DR - The project page is destroyed and regenerated every time you sync.
+The order of your stories will be preserved when it is regenerated.

+More confusing version:

+The order of your stories within each status will remain as you left it unless you changed the status of a story since the last time you synced.
+Any story that changed status will go to the bottom of that list until you decide to move it elsewhere.
+If you delete a story from the list, without deleting the file, the story will just come back next time you sync.
+There's no need to delete items from the list as it will only show things on the file system.
+Because `am sync` regenerates the list from the keys in each file = moving a story to a different section (unplanned to planned) won't work.
 You must edit the story or use `am change-status` instead.

 ### Measuring velocity